 I invented this fresh sausage recipe as a way to link the venison with its surroundings.
 Venison and woodland mushrooms like porcini are natural complements — and sage is another natural pairing with venison, and grows wild here in California.
 So there you go.

 I also wanted this to be a little more refined than my typical country sausages, so I used gin and ground the meat and fat through the fine die of my meat grinder; this results in a smoother texture in the finished sausage.

 A note on the fat: If your deer is fat, cut off some of it, chop it small and render it out slowly in a little pan with some water.
 Once the fat is clear and rendered, smell it: Does it smell good?
 Taste it on some bread: Does it taste good?
 Then use a little venison fat in this sausage.
 If not, use pork fat or beef fat.

 You also need to remove as much gristle and silverskin as you can off the meat or it will clog the fine die.
 You can avoid all of this by grinding everything twice, first through your coarse die, then the fine.

 If you are not a hunter, substitute in lamb or beef.
-If you are having trouble finding dried porcini, you can often find it in supermarkets in little packets, or you can buy porcini online from Earthy Delights.
-Or just use any dried mushroom you can find.
+If you are having trouble finding dried porcini, you can often find it in supermarkets in little packets, or just use any dried mushroom you can find.